marushkevych/tandem-client/README.md

 =================
 > TCP listener, provides message decoding and encoding using proprietary binary protocol.

->```listener.createServer(processor)``` takes processor function that will be passed decoded request String and expected to return the response value or response promise.
+> Request processor function is injected into server to handle requests: ```listener.createServer(processor)``` Processor function will be called with decoded request String and expected to return the response String or response Promise.

 > Also a Client is provided for testing and simulation.